srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 ### Exercise 8: Test Device Connectivity and Offline Support

-In this exercise, you will monitor events from the **ChildIoTDevice** that are being sent to Azure IoT Hub through the **IoTEdgeGateway** IoT Edge Transparent Gateway.
-You will then interrupt connectivity between the **IoTEdgeGateway** and Azure IoT Hub to see that telemetry is still sent from the child IoT Device to the IoT Edge Gateway.
+In this exercise, you will monitor events from the **sensor-th-0084** that are being sent to Azure IoT Hub through the **vm-az220-training-gw0002-{your-id}** IoT Edge Transparent Gateway.
+You will then interrupt connectivity between the **vm-az220-training-gw0002-{your-id}** and Azure IoT Hub to see that telemetry is still sent from the child IoT Device to the IoT Edge Gateway.
 After this, you will resume connectivity with Azure IoT Hub and monitor that the IoT Edge Gateway resumes sending telemetry to Azure IoT Hub.

 1. If necessary, log in to your Azure portal using your Azure account credentials.